Ask

 - Type your question; retrieval runs against your archive.

-- Read the answer and citations; jump to inspector links where offered.
+- Read the answer and citations; jump to Sources links where offered.

 - Dismiss the overlay to return to your previous context.

-This complements the main Ask sub-tab beside Search in the desktop shell. use the overlay for interruptions, use the tab for longer review sessions.
+This complements the main Ask route in the desktop shell. use the overlay for interruptions, use the full view for longer review sessions.

 Desktop UI integration

-- Citations link into the data inspector for transcript and capture detail.
+- Citations expand inline and can link into Sources for transcript and capture detail.

 Tips for better answers